hyper0x/awesome-go-China/en_US/README.md

 - [Faygo](https://github.com/henrylee2cn/faygo)：Faygo is a fast and concise Go Web framework that can be used to develop high-performance web app(especially API) with fewer codes.
 Just define a struct Handler, Faygo will automatically bind/verify the request parameters and generate the online API doc.

 ### Middlewares

+### Routers

+- [Gorouter](https://github.com/xujiajun/gorouter): Gorouter is a simple and fast HTTP router for Go.
+It is easy to build RESTful APIs and your web framework.

 #### Actual middlewares